 Finding Flexible ERP Software Vendors

 Buyers have all types of options; each should be evaluated on the basis of its TCO as well as the functionality match to the buyer’s requirements.
-These estimators will be quite a surprise to the vast majority of buyers, because our analysis shows that the only losing strategy is to choosing the recommendation of all the major consulting companies and center their solution architecture on a tier 1 ERP system.
+These estimators will be quite a surprise to the vast majority of buyers because our analysis shows that the only losing strategy is to choose the recommendation of all the major consulting companies and centre their solution architecture on a tier 1 ERP system.
 Not doing this means the buyer comes out with a far lower overall TCO and with far better functionality – resulting in a much higher ROI.

-Some ERP software vendors are comfortable not being the center of the IT solution architecture and other are not.
-This indisputable final outcome of ERP is the opposite conclusion to a the ERP trend as predicted by every authority on ERP (primarily SAP and Oracle, consulting companies, IT analysts).
+Some ERP software vendors are comfortable not being the centre of the IT solution architecture, and others are not.
+This indisputable final outcome of ERP is the opposite conclusion to the ERP trend as predicted by every authority on ERP (primarily SAP and Oracle, consulting companies, IT analysts).
 They were supposed to be the experts on this topic, but they all had a major flaw – they all had a financial bias, making their forecasts invalid.
 See our Software Selection Packages to learn all about the effects of financial bias on forecasting.
-This makes dealing with SAP and Oracle in fact dangerous for buyers because they are proposing the continuation of a strategy that calls for a large and expensive ERP system, which is the center of the IT solution architecture continually consuming a large percent of the IT budget.
+This makes dealing with SAP and Oracle, in fact, dangerous for buyers because they are proposing the continuation of a strategy that calls for a large and expensive ERP system, which is the centre of the IT solution architecture continually consuming a large per cent of the IT budget.

-On the other hand, other vendors, examples being ProcessPro, Rootstock and ERPNext never operated from this point of view, and are happy to have their system implemented as part of any solution architecture strategy desired by their customers – they are not practicing account control by selling an ERP system.
-Instead they have always considered themselves providing low cost ERP, and just one system as part of an overall ecology than can be the center or any fit with their customer’s solution architecture that the customer desires.
-These are the types of ERP vendors that buyers should seek out, as they provide not only the best software in ERP, but also the best ability to partner with, rather than seeking to control their customers.
-Another major advantage of purchasing from a software vendor that only makes ERP software is that buyers will not relentlessly pitched other products by these software vendors sales reps.
+On the other hand, other vendors, examples being ProcessPro, Rootstock and ERPNext never operated from this point of view, and are happy to have their system implemented as part of any solution architecture strategy desired by their customers – they are not practising account control by selling an ERP system.
+Instead, they have always considered themselves providing low-cost ERP and just one system as part of an overall ecology than can be the centre or any fit with their customer’s solution architecture that the customer desires.
+These are the types of ERP vendors that buyers should seek out, as they provide not only the best software in ERP but also the best ability to partner with, rather than seeking to control their customers.
+Another major advantage of purchasing from a software vendor that only makes ERP software is that buyers will not relentlessly be pitched other products by these software vendors sales reps.